anyscale/templates/templates/fine-tune-llm_v2/README.md

 * [Bring your own data](cookbooks/bring_your_own_data/README.md): Everything you need to know about using custom datasets for fine-tuning.
 * [Continue fine-tuning from a previous checkpoint](cookbooks/continue_from_checkpoint/README.md): A detailed guide on how you can use a previous checkpoint for another round of fine-tuning.
-* [LoRA vs. full-parameter training](cookbooks/continue_from_checkpoint/README.md): Learn the differences between LoRA and full-parameter training and how to configure both
+* [LoRA vs. full-parameter training](cookbooks/continue_from_checkpoint/README.md): Learn the differences between LoRA and full-parameter training and how to configure both.

 ## End-to-end Examples